eth-cscs/alps-uenv/recipes/cscs-agents/26.08/BUILD_NOTES.md

 ## CSCS managed configuration

-- Static defaults are seeded only when no user alternative exists.
+- Static production defaults are seeded only when no user alternative exists.
 Managed files have SHA-256 ownership sidecars.
-- A launch refresh requires a CSCS key, an unchanged managed file, an executable generator, and either no refresh stamp or one at least 86,400 seconds old.
+- A launch refresh requires either a production or Forno key, an unchanged managed file, and an executable generator.
+It runs immediately when the set of available gateway credentials differs from the stamp, otherwise after 86,400 seconds.
-- A successful refresh replaces the file, records its new hash, and updates the stamp.
+- A successful refresh replaces the complete file, records its new hash, and writes only `production=0|1 forno=0|1` to the stamp.
 Failure preserves the file and old stamp, causing a retry on the next launch.
+- When only the Forno key is present, the generator retains production models from the published snapshot but marks them credential-unavailable when choosing the default.
+This avoids deleting the production provider while allowing OpenCode to start on the first live Forno model.
 - OpenCode management applies to `opencode.json` even when `opencode.jsonc` exists because OpenCode merges both.
-Generated config references `{env:CSCS_INFERENCE_API_KEY}`.
+Generated production and Forno providers use their distinct key environment variables and API adapters.
 - OMP does not manage `models.yml` when `models.yaml` exists.
-OMP 18 cost blocks must contain `input`, `output`, `cacheRead`, and `cacheWrite`; the generator emits all four when pricing is available.
+OMP 18 cost blocks must contain `input`, `output`, `cacheRead`, and `cacheWrite`; the generator emits all four when production pricing is available.
 - OMP launcher defaults enable quiet startup, disable update/changelog prompts, preserve resize scrollback, and select Kimi K2.7 Code, Apertus 8B, and GLM-5.2 for the default, smol, and slow roles.
 - Refresh errors are intentionally quiet unless `CSCS_MODEL_REFRESH_VERBOSE=1` is set.